-ROAD SAFETY IN GUERNSEY Balanced Demographics 2,300 RESPONSES 25 and under PARTICIPATION 26-45 46-65 ■ 66 and over Speed \mathbf{n} 12 QUESTIONS REAL-TIME 3 MIN TO 3 WEEKS PARTICIPATE DURATION TO ANSWER Low cost 80% Cost reduction compared to traditional consultation methods chat window on their website.
+ROAD SAFETY IN GUERNSEY Balanced Demographics 2,300 RESPONSES 50% men ' 25 and under PARTICIPATION 26-45 46-65 ■ 66 and over Speed \mathbf{n} REAL-TIME 12 QUESTIONS 3 MIN TO 3 WEEKS PARTICIPATE DURATION TO ANSWER Low cost Cost reduction compared to traditional consultation methods chat window on their website.
 Islanders simply clicked on a Facebook banner ad to join the interactive conversation, which took around 3 minutes to complete, giving them a quick and easy way to add their voice to shape the future.